nigel-daniels/ambient-agents/01_LangGraph_101/notes.md

 # Introduction
-This provides an over view of LangGraph and what this module covers.
+This provides an overview of LangGraph and functions as a quick crash course on the key aspects of LangGraph itself.
 ## Chat
 See [chat_models](./01_chat_models.ts).
 ```